marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/determining-the-alignment-of-functions-types-or-variables.rst

-If the operand of ``__alignof__`` is an lvalue rather than a type, its value is the required alignment for its type, taking into account any minimum alignment specified by attribute :gcc-attr:`aligned` (see :ref:`common-variable-attributes`).
+If the operand of ``__alignof__`` is an lvalue rather than a type, its value is the required alignment for its type, taking into account any minimum alignment specified by attribute :var-attr:`aligned` (see :ref:`common-variable-attributes`).
 For example, after this
 declaration: